-The NCOD Interpreter Seminar Series is a monthly series of workshops geared toward interpreter professional development.
-Since 1971, these monthly workshops have provided educational enrichment for interpreters in the areas of skills development, ethics training and interpreting practice.
-An extensive knowledge base is required for interpreters to process an immense scope of general information in addition to handling the complexities and subtleties of human communication.
-Therefore, the Interpreter Seminars continually provide the working interpreter opportunities to broaden that scope of general knowledge throughout a career.
+The NCOD Summer Institute is an annual week-long program for interpreter professional development.
+Established in 2007, it provides intensive educational enrichment for Interpreters in the areas of skills development, ethics training, certification preparation and interpreting practice.
+The summer session break affords an opportunity for in-depth topic coverage as well as collegial networking.
+An extensive knowledge base is required for interpreters to process an immense scope of general information in addition to honoring the complexities and subtleties of human communication.
+Therefore, the Summer Institute continually provides the working interpreter opportunities to broaden that scope of general knowledge throughout a career.

-The Interpreter Seminar Series workshops take place in September, October and November during the Fall semester, and in February, March and April during the Spring semester.
-The Interpreter Seminar Series recognizes and maintains association with the National Registry of Interpreters for the Deaf (RID), and therefore provides Continuing Education Units (CEUs) for all programs.
+The Summer Institute recognizes and maintains association with the National Registry of Interpreters for the Deaf (RID), and therefore provides Continuing Education Units (CEUs) for all programs.

-The Interpreter Seminar Series utilizes the expertise of recognized leaders in the field of interpreting as lecture,break-out groups, well as emerging professionals to teach/ facilitate all workshops.
+The Summer Institute utilizes the expertise of recognized leaders in the field of interpreting as well as emerging professionals to teach/ facilitate all workshops.
 Sessions utilize a combination of lecture, presentation graphics, breakout groups, hands-on practice, media, and handouts with the objective of knowledge enhancement, idea sharing and peer support.

-Current and future Interpreter Seminar course information may be obtained on the NCOD website.
+Summer Institute takes place yearly, during the last week of July.
+Current and future course information may be obtained on the NCOD website.